greenelab/connectivity-search-manuscript/manuscript.md

 We encourage readers with feedback or questions to comment publicly via [GitHub Issues](https://github.com/greenelab/connectivity-search-manuscript/issues).

 ### Software & data availability

+#### Hetio

+*Hetio* is a superset/collection of hetnet-related research, tools, and datasets that, most notably, includes the Hetionet project itself and the connectivity search tool that are the focus of this manuscript.
+Most of the Hetio resources and projects can be found under the [Hetio GitHub organization](https://github.com/hetio), with a others being available under the [Greene Lab GitHub organization](https://github.com/greenelab), one of the collaborating groups.
+Information about Hetio is also displayed and disseminated on the [Hetio website](https://het.io/), as noted in the [Hetio Website] section.

+#### Hetnet Connectivity Search

 This study primarily involves the following repositories:
 <!-- https://github.com/topics/hetnet-connectivity-search -->